oliora/ppconsul/README.md

 * Provide simple, modular and effective API based on C++11.
 * Support different platforms.
 At the moment, Linux, Windows and macOS platforms supported.
 * Cover all the code with automated tests.
-* Have documentation.

 Note that this project is just started so it is under active developing, doesn't have a stable interface and was not tested enough.
 So if you are looking for something stable and ready to be used in production then it's better to come back later or help me growing this project to the quality level you need.

 Library tests are currently running against **Consul v1.0.1**.
 Library is known to work with Consul starting from version **0.4** (earlier versions might work as well but it has never been tested) although some tests fail for older versions because of not-supported features.

 The library is written in C++11 and requires a quite modern compiler.
 Currently it has been tested with:
-* macOS: Clang 9 (Xcode 9.2) and below.
-Earlier version known to work is Clang 5 (Xcode 5)
+* macOS: Clang 9 (Xcode 9.2)
-* Ubuntu Linux: GCC 5.3, GCC 4.9, GCC 4.8.2 with stdlibc++
+* Ubuntu Linux: GCC 5.3, GCC 4.9, GCC 4.8.2 all with stdlibc++
 * Windows: Visual Studio 2013 Update 3

-The newer versions of specified compilers should work fine but was not tested.
-Earlier versions of GCC and Clang may work.
-Visual Studio before 2013 definitely gives up.
+The newer versions of specified compilers should work fine.
+Older versions of Clang should work fine (at least Clang 5 and newer).
+Versions of GCC prior 4.8 and Visual Studio prior 2013 give up because of lack of required C++11 support.

 The library depends on:
 * [Boost](http://www.boost.org/) 1.55 or later.
 Ppconsul needs only headers with one exception: using of GCC 4.8 requires Boost.Regex library because [regular expressions are broken in GCC 4.8](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=53631).